Transportation Providers

 Human services transportation entails a network of coordinated services provided by public transportation agencies, tribes, non-profit organizations, non-emergency medical transportation providers, and private carriers.
 No one entity can meet the range of rural mobility needs in this region.
 It takes multiple partners providing complementary and coordinated services to break down the barriers that prevent people from getting where they need to be, when they need to be there.

 Following are the providers that help to meet mobility needs of people across the region.
 Each includes a summary description of services and a link to each site for current details.
-Please let us know if we have overlooked a transportation service provider.
+Those interested in details regarding specific routes, stops, ferry terminals and routes, park and ride locations, and other operational information available in an interactive GIS tool are encouraged to explore the Ferries and Public Transportation app on PRTPO’s online data portal.

-Clallam Transit is the public transportation agency serving Clallam County.
+CLALLAM TRANSIT is the public transportation agency serving Clallam County.
 It operates fixed-route and complementary ADA demand-response services as well as on-demand services in outlying areas.
 Most routes operate Monday-Saturday.
 Clallam Transit partners with the Lower Elwha Klallam Tribe and the Jamestown S’Klallam Tribe for services tailored to tribal mobility needs.

 • Interlink is an on-demand microtransit service in Forks and Sequim that provides shared-ride services.
 Interlink provides point-to-point and timed connections with transit centers, and also can operate with predetermined pickup locations throughout the Forks or Sequim service area.
 It operates six days a week in both communities.
 In Sequim service runs from 8:30 - 4:40.
 In Forks, it operates Mon-Fri from 5:30 am - 5:15 pm, and on Saturday from 7:45 am - 4:45 pm.
 Reservations can be made and vehicle arrival tracked using the Ride Pingo app and can be made on-demand or up to two hours in advance.
 On-demand rides can take up to 20 minutes for pickup.
 Reservations can also be made by calling Clallam Transit.
 Vehicles are wheelchair accessible.